vsukhor/mitoSim/README.md

 defined by the reaction parameters and the network dimensions.
 Formally, the process corresponds to a solution of the master equation describing the transformations in continuous time.

-For more detailes, please see the original [publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002745):
+More details can be found in the original [publication](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002745):
 Sukhorukov VM, Dikov D, Reichert AS, Meyer-Hermann M: Emergence of the mitochondrial reticulum from fission and fusion dynamics.
 PLoS Comput Biol.
 2012, 8: e1002745-10.1371/journal.pcbi.1002745.
 Please reference the above manuscript whenever the results produced by this code are made publicly available.

 ### Installation